korathak-736769/korathak-736769/README.md

 - 💻 Primarily focused on back-end development
 - 🛠️ Enthusiastic about working with different frameworks to build efficient solutions
 - 🌱 Continuously exploring new technologies and frameworks in the software development world
-- 👀 Curious about AI and Cyber Security, but mainly as side interests
 - 🌐 Check out my portfolio: [Maverick Portfolio](https://mxverick.ddns.net)

 ## 🚀 Skills and Technologies